 - Determine if your property is located in a Doylestown Borough Historic District.
-You may examine a map at Borough Hall or click here to see one.
+You may examine a map at Borough Hall or click the link provided above to see one.
 You can also call the Borough Building and Zoning Department at (215) 345-4140.

 - Complete sign permit application or zoning permit application as necessary.

 - Bring the completed application package and copies to the Borough Zoning and Planning Office at 57 West Court Street, Doylestown Borough.